insiyaarsi/mediscribe-ai/project_memory.md

    - Keep everything professional

 6. **Medical Dictionary Maintenance:**
-   - All medical terms in medical_categories.py
+   - All medical terms in medical_categories.py (now 520+ terms!)
    - When new terms appear in "unknown" category, add them to appropriate dictionary
    - Document which terms were added and why
+   - Merging will automatically improve as dictionaries expand

+7. **Entity Merging Logic (Day 5):**
+   - Dynamic merging uses existing medical dictionaries
+   - No hardcoded whitelist - everything is data-driven
+   - Only merges when exact match found in dictionaries
+   - Strict validation: gap ≤5 chars, no punctuation, valid categories only

 ### Special Instructions for Consistency